Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Result

-In panels (a)-(c) of Figure \ref{fig:scaling_exponent}, we show the magnetic field structure functions $S_q(\bm{b},\bm{l})$ at the end of Run 1E as an example.
+In Figure \ref{fig:Sq_mag_Run10E}, we show the magnetic field structure functions $S_q(\bm{b},\bm{l})$ at the end of Run 10E as an example.
 For each curve, we apply linear fitting to the range $L/16 \leq l \leq L/2$, which is marked by the yellow shades, and get the scaling exponents.
-In panels (d)-(i), we show the fitted scaling exponents at the end of the six runs.
-Here the blue curves with squares correspond to $l_x$, the orange curves with diamonds correspond to $l_y$, and the green curves with triangles correspond to $l_z$.
+The linear fitting result is shown by the black dashed lines.
+In Figure \ref{fig:scaling_exponent}, we show the fitted scaling exponents at the end of different runs.
+As the Runs 05IC \& 00IC show similar results with Runs 05NE \& 00NE, they are not shown in this figure.
+Here the blue curves with squares correspond to $l_x$, the orange curves with crosses correspond to $l_y$, and the green curves with triangles correspond to $l_z$.
 For references, the black dashed line shows $q/3$, which is the Kolmogorov turbulence model, the black dotted line shows $q/4$, which is the Iroshnikov-Kraichnan turbulence model, and the black dashed-dotted line is $1-q^{0.69}$, which is a multi-fractal intermittency model based on strong, balanced turbulence assumption \citep{chandran2015intermittency}.
-We note that the result for Run 1NE is unreliable because the structure functions barely develop a power-law in this run.
+We note that the result for Run 10NE is unreliable because the structure functions barely develop a power-law in this run.
 Anisotropy among $x$, $y$, and $z$ axes as well as multi-fractality are clearly observed in all the runs.
-Inspecting the results on $l_z$, we find that the scaling exponents in Run 3NE roughly follow the prediction by \citep{chandran2015intermittency} as expected.
-Interestingly, in Run 1E (very imbalanced turbulence with expansion), the scaling exponents also follow the prediction by \citep{chandran2015intermittency} which, however, is based on balanced turbulence assumption.
+Inspecting the results on $l_z$, we find that the scaling exponents in Run 00NE roughly follow the prediction by \citep{chandran2015intermittency} as expected.
+Surprisingly, in Run 10E (strongly imbalanced turbulence with expansion), the scaling exponents also follow the prediction by \citep{chandran2015intermittency} which, however, is based on balanced turbulence assumption.
+Why Run 10E shows stronger multi-fractality than Runs 05E \& 00E is still unclear.
+It implies a complex interplay between the effect of nonlinear interaction and the effect of expansion on the evolution of intermittency.

-Another useful quantification of intermittency is Kurtosis of current density $J=|\nabla \times \bm{B}|$ and vorticity $\omega=|\nabla \times \bm{u}|$, which measure how strong the local current sheets and local vortices are.
-The Kurtosis of a quantity is defined as
+Besides the scaling exponents, another useful quantification of intermittency is the Kurtosis of current density $J=|\nabla \times \bm{B}|$ and vorticity $\omega=|\nabla \times \bm{u}|$, which measure the strength of the intermittent current sheets and vortices.
+The Kurtosis of a variable, which quantifies the deviation of its probability distribution function from the Gaussian distribution, is defined as